rackerlabs/technical-blog/_posts/2020-05-27-business-process-automation-saves-the-day.md

 ### The rest of the story

-Our data center automation team (DCX), which manages all of our dedicated OS, IP addresses, provisioning, and more, works in conjunction with the Business Automation team so that PEG's lifecycle automation has full functionality.
+Our Data Center Automation team (DCX), which manages all of our dedicated OS, IP addresses, provisioning, and more, works in conjunction with the Business Automation team so that PEG's lifecycle automation has full functionality.